Thursday, November 15, 2018

 Cap Sante from Seafarers Memorial Park in Anacortes, with an oil refinery in the distance

 There are foot and bike trails up to the top of the bluff, but I only rode out to the tip of the point, where I watched hummingbirds buzzing up and down above the manzanitas on the steep slope.
-I stopped to chat with an older couple of retirees who seemed concerned that I was a transient planning to set up camp in the park, but I was able to convince them that I was only a harmless flake.
+I stopped to chat with an older couple of retirees who seemed concerned that I might be a transient planning to set up camp in the park, but I was able to convince them that I was only a harmless flake.
 I generally try to keep my gear nice and dress up-scale enough to look like an Adventure Tourist, not a bum, but sometimes these class distinctions are hard to maintain.

 Sculptures and poems printed on plaques are on exhibit beside the landscaped walkways by the water, including a poem titled "What the Fisherman Knows" by Samuel Green, a former poet laureate of Washington state.
 I found it moving and mysterious, my main requirement for poetry.